-“Just give in.
-You want it.
+"Hey now.
+Don't be like that.
 We’re in the city of love.
 With the Rolling fucking Stones!”

 “Get away from me.
-This is not the city of love idiot.”
+This is not the city of love, idiot.”

 I moved fast toward the door.
 He followed.

-“I have a raging hard on.
+“I have a raging hard-on.
 Look at my dick!”